eclipse-velocitas/vehicle-app-python-template/.github/PULL_REQUEST_TEMPLATE.md

 Check item, if activities have been performed as part of this PR or delete, if not relevant.
 -->

-* [ ] Vehicle App can be started with dapr run and is connecting to vehicle data broker
+* [ ] Vehicle App can be started with native runtime and is connecting to vehicle data broker
 * [ ] Vehicle App can process MQTT messages and call the seat service
-* [ ] Vehicle App can be deployed to local K3D and is running
+* [ ] Vehicle App can be deployed to local Kanto runtime and is running

 * [ ] Created/updated tests, if necessary.
 Code Coverage percentage on new code shall be >= 70%.

 * [ ] Extended the documentation in Velocitas repo
 * [ ] Extended the documentation in README.md